-We employ approximately 1,000 people in a variety of jobs, from chefs, gardeners and cleaners, to teachers, musicians and clinical psychologists.
-As a result, the application process will vary, depending on the type of role and the skills we are looking to recruit.
+We employ approximately 1,000 people in a variety of different jobs and as a result, the application process will vary, depending on the type of role and the skills we are looking to recruit.
 The pre-employment checks, however, will remain the same.

 All roles which are open to external applicants can be found on the careers section of our website, along with the corresponding job description and person specification.
-There are some roles which are only open to internal candidates.
-If you already work at the College you will have access to view these roles through the intranet.
+There are a limited number of roles which are only open to internal candidates.
+If you already work at the College you will have access to view these roles via the weekly recruitment email.

-Please be aware that we are unable to accept speculative CV's or job applications, however, you can register your interest in working for the College and sign up for job alerts via our website.
+Please be aware that we are unable to accept speculative CV's or job applications, however, you can register your interest in working for the College and sign up for job alerts via our careers website.